lightbend/config/README.md

 Java 7.
 If you want to work on that branch you might bring it up on [chat](https://gitter.im/lightbend/config).
 We can release a jar for Java 7 if someone(s) steps up to maintain the branch.
-The master branch does not use Java 8 "gratuitously" but some APIs that use Java 8 types will need to be removed.
+The main branch does not use Java 8 "gratuitously" but some APIs that use Java 8 types will need to be removed.

 ### Rationale for Supported File Formats